NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### I2C Bus

-I2C (aka I²C, IIC, TwoWire, TWI) devices can be chained together on the same shared data lines (no flipping of wires), which are typically labeled `SCL` and `SDA`.
-Only different kinds of I2C devices can be used on the same data line together using factory default settings, otherwise manual addressing must be done.
-I2C runs at mid to high kHz speeds and is useful for advanced device control.
+I2C (aka I²C, IIC, TwoWire, TWI) devices share the same `SCL` and `SDA` lines.
+Every active device on a bus must have a non-conflicting address; whether two modules can coexist depends on their configurable address ranges, not simply on whether they are the same device type.
+I2C commonly runs at 100kHz or 400kHz, with other rates supported by some hardware.

-* When more than one I2C device of the same kind is to be used on the same data line, each device must be set to use a different address.
-This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
-Check your specific breakout's datasheet for details.
+* When addresses conflict, use the device's address-select pins/pads when available, place the devices on separate buses, or use an appropriate I2C multiplexer.
+Check the specific breakout and library documentation for supported addressing.
 * Note that not all the I2C libraries used support multi-addressable I2C devices at this time (read as: may only use one).
 Currently, this restriction applies to: RTC devices.
 * Always ensure that any data output pins and data input pins have compatible voltages.